Joe-Robertson/rvalenzuelar.github.io/_drafts/making-autoupdating-plot-in-plotly.md

 */62 * * * * /Users/raulvalenzuela/Documents/python/plot_plotly.py KDEN
 {% endhighlight %}

-Two important things you need before the schedule can run is:
+Two important things you need before the schedule can run:

 * add this in the first line of your script: #! /usr/bin/env python
 * make the python script executable by using: chmod u+x